-The electricity pylons health risks are similar to those of substations—please see the list of health issues in the previous section.
+The electricity pylons health risks are similar to those of substations—please see the list of health issues in the previous section or here.

 Electrical Substation Safety Distance

 EMF protection UK–remember that exposure to EMF radiation decreases with distance—so the farther away you are, the safer you are in terms of health risks.
-In the UK, the safety distance from substations has been determined to be about 15 meters.
+In the UK, the safety distance from substations varies due to installation, actual voltage and location of the underground cables.

 If you live in a home or own a business in an area with pylons or substations nearby, and are concerned about the possible health risks, then what can you do?
 You can hire a consulting company to do an EMF survey of your property.